mozilla/shield-studies-addon-template/docs/TELEMETRY.md

 * Respects telemetry preferences.
 If user has disabled telemetry, no telemetry will be sent.

 ## Study-specific endings

-This study has no surveys and as such has NO SPECIFIC ENDINGS.

 The STUDY SPECIFIC ENDINGS this study supports are: